-3.2.4 Environmental conditions
+3.2.5 Environmental conditions

-With the inclusion of measured noise propagation data for similar offshore piling operations in Irish and UK waters, the INSPIRE model intrinsically accounts for various environmental conditions.
+With the inclusion of measured noise propagation data for similar offshore piling operations in UK and Irish waters, the INSPIRE model intrinsically accounts for various environmental conditions.
 This includes the differences that can occur with the temperature and salinity of the water, as well as the sediment type surrounding the site.
-Data from the British Geological Survey (BGS) that covers the east coast of Ireland show that the seabed in and around the proposed development is generally made up of various combinations of sand and mud.
+Data from the British Geological Survey (BGS) and the geophysical survey at Dublin array undertaken by Fugro in 2021 show that the seabed in and around Dublin Array is generally made up of sand, gravelly sand, and gravelly sand with cobbles and shells.